MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AdminAuditLogConfig.md

 ```

 ### -LogLevel
-!!!
-Exchange Server 2013

-The LogLevel parameter specifies whether additional properties should be included in the log entries.
-Valid values are None and Verbose.

-By default, the CmdletName, ObjectName, Parameters (values), and the Caller, Succeeded, and RunDate properties are included in log entries.
-When the Verbose value is used, the ModifiedProperties (old and new) and ModifiedObjectResolvedName properties are included in the log entries.

-!!!
-Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 The LogLevel parameter specifies whether additional properties should be included in the log entries.
 Valid values are None and Verbose.

-By default, the CmdletName, ObjectName, Parameters (values), and the Caller, Succeeded, and RunDate properties are included in log entries.
+By default, the CmdletName, ObjectName, Parameters (values), and the Caller, Succeeded and RunDate properties are included in log entries.
 When the Verbose value is used, the ModifiedProperties (old and new) and ModifiedObjectResolvedName properties are included in the log entries.

 ```yaml
 Type: None | Verbose